9dots/9dots.io-pages/OiQXe4e.md

 	- Students should use their program (the written down instructions) from the ‘teacher robot’ activity to help with organizing the behaviors for the actual maze challenge.

 ## Evaluate - 5 minutes
-Students will test their programs and keep a log of where each attempt could be improved.
+Students test their programs and keep a log of where each attempt could be improved.

 1. Students may test their robot at any point.